 WHAT DO I BRING AND WEAR TO GRADING SESSIONS?

 Strapping tape or support aids - be taped and ready to go for warm up

 WHAT DON'T I NEED TO BRING TO A GRADING SESSION?

 Leave your parents in the car - unless a child requires medical monitoring, the Club recommends all parents and supporters stay away from Grading sessions.

 WHAT DO I DO TO GET READY FOR GRADING?

 Before Grading Day

-The Club has scheduled a range of Pre-Grading Sessions (see February calendar for dates and times) to ensure players are back in netball mindset after the long holiday break.
+The Club has scheduled age-group Pre-Season Training sessions (see Key Grading Dates for dates and times) to ensure players are back in netball mindset or are new to the game.

 On Grading Day